Find out if you need to be registered to store goods in the UK for sellers established outside the EU.

 Amended applications are treated as being received by HMRC on the date they’re resubmitted.

-You can withdraw your application by signing in and using the ‘get help with this page’ link.
+You can withdraw your application using the online service.

 What happens next